 Rhinoplasty is a complex operation.
 Sometimes, the desired results are not achieved the first time, and revision rhinoplasty may be required.
 If you are unhappy with the results of your primary rhinoplasty, a revision rhinoplasty may be the solution.
-This procedure corrects any aesthetic or functional problems you may have with your nose.
+This procedure corrects any aesthetic or functional problems you may have with your nose, specifically addressing concerns from a past rhinoplasty to improve both appearance and function.

-At Kensington Medical our team of expert Plastic Surgeons have extensive experience with revision rhinoplasties.
-In fact, they have done hundreds and hundreds of them and have given the confidence back to so many who had been disappointed by the initial procedure.
+At Kensington Medical our team of expert Plastic Surgeons have extensive experience with revision rhinoplasties and secondary rhinoplasties.
+In fact, they have done hundreds and hundreds of them and have given the confidence back to so many who have been disappointed by the initial rhinoplasty procedure.
+Our surgeons focus on patient satisfaction by tailoring each revision to the patient's desired outcomes, ensuring the results align with individual goals and expectations.

 What is a Revision Rhinoplasty?

-Only a skilled and experienced surgeon should attempt revision rhinoplasty or secondary rhinoplasty, as it is a delicate operation.
+Only a skilled and experienced surgeon should perform revision rhinoplasty or secondary rhinoplasty, as it is a delicate operation.
 Any error can cause further damage and deformity.
-It also includes revisions to similar procedures, such as septoplasty (to correct a deviated septum) or sinus surgery (to improve breathing).
+It also includes revisions to similar procedures, such as septoplasty (to correct a deviated septum) or sinus surgery (to improve breathing) or alar base reduction.

 Why Revision Rhinoplasty may be necessary